anuraglol/page-progressbar-react/README.md

-# ⚡ Page Scroll ProgressBar
+# ⚡ React Scroll ProgressBar

 💡 A Simple progressbar based on scroll state of a page using [framer-motion](https://www.framer.com/motion/)